mefrem/mefrem.github.io/_pages/about.md

 I'm an <a href="https://calendly.com/maxim-efremov/complimentary-session-max">executive coach</a> based in Austin, TX.

-My clients are founders, hedge fund managers, billionaires, as well as high school dropouts and an ex-convicted felon.
-They go deep, taking their organizations to the next level, and transform their relationships in the process.
-I'm humbled and grateful to be a part of that process.
+I've worked with founders, hedge fund managers, billionaires, as well as high school dropouts and ex-felons.
+My clients go deep, taking their organizations to the next level, while transforming their relationships in the process.
+It's an honor to contribute.

-When I'm not coaching, I'm training gymnastics, martial arts, and hosting events.
+When I'm not coaching, I'm training gymnastics, martial arts, or volunteering.
 I keep some of what I write on this website--I hope you enjoy.
 <br><br>